Skip to main content

 where default is the tenantKey of the tenant you want to deploy to.

-The tenant identifier is implicitly determined on the Work or Engage side by that user invoking that REST publish call.
+When no deployment-api-tenant-id is set, then the tenant will be implicitly determined on the Work or Engage side by that user invoking that REST publish call.

 Deploying from Flowable Design to different tenants